 - 1. Use it before commencing your assignment to help you to clarify what you are aiming for. - 2.
-Use It before submitting your assignment as a checklist for what you may or may not have addressed. - 3.
+Use it before submitting your assignment as a checklist for what you may or may not have addressed. - 3.
 Use it before submitting your assignment as a form of self-assessment; see what descriptor area you think the majority of your own work falls into: poor, fair, good, very good, or excellent?
 This is self-assessment.
 Keep a copy to compare with the one your tutor has completed at a later stage. - Ask a friend or family member to proof-read your work; they can advise you on spelling and grammar, and this can be very valuable - 5.
 When the rubric is returned to you (essentially it is individualised feedback from your tutor) along with your grade, reflect on its content, and identify the areas that you think you could improve on.
 Compare it to the rubric you self-assessed earlier and ask yourself whether your assessment and your tutor's assessment are in broad agreement.

-We suggest you do at least 1 and 2 at this stage of the programme, but if you want to use the other suggestions, feel free!
+We suggest you do at least 1 and 2 at this stage of the programme, but if you want to use the other suggestions, feel freelung and the programme is the programme of the programme of the programme.